Turn on utilities.

 "Transparency is vital when discussing rent increases with tenants.
 It's essential to outline the reasons behind the decision clearly." - Keyrenter Hampton Roads

-Keep the communication respectful and straightforward.
-Here are some tips:
+Keep your communication respectful and straightforward:

 "The business writer should strive for an overall tone that is confident, courteous, and sincere; that uses emphasis and subordination appropriately; that contains nondiscriminatory language; that stresses the 'you' attitude; and that is written at an appropriate level of difficulty." - Scott Ober